Three Minute Thesis (3MT®)

 Can you explain your research in three minutes?

-There will be three heats with eight students per heat, with the top two from each heat moving on to the Finals.
+There will be four heats with seven students per heat, with the top two from each heat moving on to the Finals.

 The finalists from the preliminary competition will compete again and be rated by the audience for the “Peoples Choice” award.
 Judges will select First and Second Place.